NharikaVulchi/IIITB_ASIC_MT513/README.md

 endmodule
 ```

-We will pbserve the RTL and GLS simulation
+We will observe the RTL and GLS simulation

 RTL simulation result: output follows input according to select line